MatthewYong/twufo/README.md

 As a **developer** I want to:
 1. Gain more knowledge on JavaScript
-2. Entertain myself and the end-user by playing the game
+2. Entertain me and the end-user by playing the game
 3. Gameplayers to contact me for questions or remarks

 ### Scope Plane
-The scope plane defines the features that are and are not possible to include in the website.
+The scope plane defines the features that are and are not possible to include on the website.
 This will be further in detail explained in the next chapter.
 A summary of the included and not included features are:

 | Features (included) | Future features (not included)|
 | :------------- | :---------- |